advanced-data-machines/web-template/README.md

 $ vue ui
 ```

-> where <ProjectName> is the name of the directory to put the project in
+> where '<ProjectName>' is the name of the directory to put the project in

 In the vue ui, do the following: